Applying to the ADACS Merit Allocation Program

 To ensure effective and program-appropriate proposals, a three stage process is employed:

 All researchers are asked to submit – at any time – an expression of interest (EoI).
 We strongly encourage both successful and unsuccessful applicants from previous rounds to consider reapplying.
 An ADACS staff member will then be in touch to organise a formative discussion.
 This will be processed as soon as possible upon receipt.
 See below for EoI submission requirements.

 ADACS will then interview the applicants, and in consultation with them, conduct a project audit.
 The objectives of this process are to retire risk (particularly those inherent in projects with limited previous ADACS engagement); establish a reasonable scope; and inform an assessment of required resources.
 ADACS resources for this are allocated on a first-come-first-serve basis.
 These resources are limited, so we strongly advise submitting your EoI and engaging this process as early as possible.
 Projects doing so should benefit more from this process and naturally be in a better position to secure meaningful resources on shorter timescales.

 Following this consultation, applicants will be invited to submit a formal application to be assessed by the ADACS TAC.
 Calls are announced in April (for B-semester projects starting early-July) and September (for A-semester projects starting early-January) with final proposal deadlines occurring roughly 5 weeks afterwards.

-When considering applications for this process, please consider that all ADACS development will be open-source and as such, made publicly available.
+When considering applications for this program, please consider that all ADACS development will be open-source and as such, made publicly available.
 In addition, resources generated for training projects will be kept inclusive, open and available to the broader community.
 However, an opportunity to argue to the ADACS TAC against these policies is afforded to all applications.